Yankovsky/static-heroku-nodejs/README.md

 8) Now you need to create package.json file and the easiest way to do it is use "npm install" command.
 Just press enter few times - you don't to change anything.
 9) Now commit all changes and push it to Heroku using "git push heroku master".
+10) Go to your app page on Heroku website and click on little rectangle with arrow near the name of your application.
+It will open your static application.
+That's it!